 The SOS Program now carries out the longstanding JFSGNH tradition of enabling an individual to help him or herself, one of the most important moral imperatives of Jewish life.
 Some of the services of the SOS Program include:

 - Helping individuals navigate community, state and federal services

-Funds are generally distributed for one-time assistance to help a family or an individual to regain self-sufficiency.
+If eligible, one-time assistance is offered to help a family or an individual to regain self-sufficiency.
 The following central questions are considered: